St. Andrew's College, Grahamstown: History

 The laying of the foundation stone took place on 15 August 1855.
 Prior to this there existed a grammar school, founded by Bishop Robert Gray in 1849 on the site currently occupied by the Good Shepherd School, under the management of Mr. M.C.
 Bendelack, who was soon succeeded by the Rev. F. Bankes.
 Bankes was appointed principal of the new college, retaining also the title of Head-Master of St. Andrew's College Grammar School, as his school and all funds belonging to it were merged into the new institution.
 The Society for Promoting Christian Knowledge gave £1000 towards the building to which they added £500 in 1857, and a like sum in 1860.
 A supplementary sum was subscribed by friends of the Bishop.

 St Andrew's College was incorporated by an Act of the Cape Parliament in September 1887, this Act was amended in 1932 and 1985.
 It has since been controlled by a council composed of communicant members of the Anglican Church, administering the school in terms of a trust deed, leaving its internal economy and discipline in the hands of the principal, who in terms of the 1887 Act was required to be a cleric.
 The Bishop of Grahamstown is ex officio Visitor to the college.

 Campus

 The school campus straddles the main road from Cradock, Eastern Cape into Grahamstown and is an open campus with buildings, sports fields and other facilities spread over a number of city blocks.
+The St Andrews Clock tower, found at the centre of the school, was designed as a memorial to those Old Andreans who had died in the first world war.
+The foundation stone was laid in 1921 and the tower was dedicated on St Andrew's Day in 1923.